 1. Set Up an Account with a Podcast Hosting Service

-The upside of using a dedicated hosting service is you don’t have to manually build an RSS feed from scratch.
+The upside of using a dedicated hosting service is that you don’t have to manually build an RSS feed from scratch.

 Create an account with Hello Audio to automatically generate an RSS audio feed in minutes – no technical know-how required.